 Make a Dog Bandana from a Dollar Store Scarf Steps

-3. It should still have one edge already sewn or finished, but you’ll need to finish the other two edges.
+5: The scarf fabric should still have one edge already sewn or finished, but you’ll need to finish the other two edges.
 You have a couple of options.
-If this is just for a one day wear, I wouldn’t even bother finishing off the edges.
+If this is just for one-day wear, I wouldn’t even bother finishing off the edges.
 If you have a serger, you can just serge the edges and be done.
 You could also zigzag stitch the edges.
 I tried that but my machine wouldn’t cooperate.
 So I turned the edge and sewed a straight seam down both edges instead.

-4. You can leave it just like that, but I opted to sew some ribbon on top of the seam to give it a more finished look.
-I don’t recommend using satin ribbon like I did, though, because it likes to slide around.
+6: You can leave it just like that, but I opted to sew some ribbon on top of the seam to give it a more finished look.
+I don’t recommend using satin ribbon as I did, though, because it likes to slide around.
 Grosgrain ribbon would work great.

 That’s it!
 Once you see how easy it is to Make a Dog Bandana from a Dollar Store Scarf, you’ll want to make one for each holiday and season.
 Sure this one is themed for St. Patrick’s Day, but I know for a fact that Dollar tree (where I got this scarf) and Target’s dollar spot always put these scarves out according to the holiday and season.
 If you’re really nuts about your pooch, you can even buy a scarf for yourself so you can match!